The information-complete quantum theory: Other conceptual applications

-There is no reason why we cannot describe our human beings as an informationally complete (classical, but ultimately, quantum) system via a trinary description.
+There is no reason why we cannot describe our human beings as an information-complete (classical, but ultimately, quantum) system via a trinary description.
 In this way, some aspects of human beings could be comprehensible purely from the informational and physical point of view.
 For instance, if we define Alice's body and all of her sense organs as $\mathcal{A}$ and her outside world as $\mathcal{S}$, then Alice knows her world or gets known by her world via interaction (i.e., information exchange) between $\mathcal{S}$ and $\mathcal{A}$.
 Now an intriguing problem arises here: What is the programming system $\mathcal{P}$ in this context?
 A straightforward way is simply to define $\mathcal{P}$ (or, the correlations between $\mathcal{P}$ and $\mathcal{SA}$) as the mind (consciousness).
-By analogy to the above quantum trinary description, the mind $\mathcal{P}$ and $\mathcal{SA}$ are mutually defined in an informationally-complete sense.
+By analogy to the above quantum trinary description, the mind $\mathcal{P}$ and $\mathcal{SA}$ are mutually defined in an information-complete sense.
 This prescription thus provides an interesting possibility of understanding the most mysterious part (namely, consciousness) of human beings from an informational and physical perspective.
 Particularly, Alice's brain undertakes only \emph{partial} (though the most important) functioning of her mind according to the above definition; the remaining functioning of her mind is distributed nonlocally in such a way that enables programming the interaction between $\mathcal{S}$ and $\mathcal{A}$.
-Note that, in an informationally-complete field theory \cite{icQFT}, the programming system is the quantized spacetime.
-If we take the above analogy more seriously, a very strange conclusion seems to be unavoidable: Alice's mind $\mathcal{P}$ should be ultimately explainable by the spacetime $\mathcal{P}$, namely, the mind is certain spacetime code of Alice's $\mathcal{SA}$.
-The reason behind the conjecture is the strong belief that the informational completeness should underlie the world, ranging from the elementary trinity (elementary fermions, their gauge fields, and spacetime) to our human beings and the whole Universe---actually, everything in the world is built from the informationally-complete elementary trinity.
+Note that, in an information-complete field theory \cite{icQFT}, the programming system is the quantized spacetime.
+If we take the above analogy more seriously, a very strange conclusion seems to be unavoidable: Alice's mind $\mathcal{P}$ should be ultimately explainable by physical spacetime $\mathcal{P}$, namely, the mind is certain (nonlocal) spacetime code of Alice's $\mathcal{SA}$.
+The reason behind the conjecture is the strong belief that information-completeness should underlie the world, ranging from the elementary trinity (elementary fermions, their gauge fields, and spacetime) to our human beings and the whole Universe---actually, everything in the world is built from the information-complete elementary trinity; the matter-spacetime trinity is an indivisible single entity.

 In certain sense, it seems that human beings work as a quantum-decohering ICQC.
 Similarly to the fact that an ICQC is conceptually different from a normal quantum computer, a classical computing device with an integrated trinary structure similar to the ICQC should be quite different from the normal Turing machine and could be capable of simulating human-like intelligence better.
 Does this mean certain ``consciousness computing'', or ``intelligence computing''?
 Further consideration in the context will be given in future.